Haniyya/brewing-bits.github.io/_posts/_blog/2017-04-12-off-the-rails.md

-ecosystem is great, the overall design is well suited to its requirements and I think the team has a good idea of where the project should be headed (ActionCable and Api-Mode of Rails 5 are showing that the project is not trying to compete with the myriads of javascript frameworks out there ).
+ecosystem is great, the overall design is well suited to its requirements and I think the team has a good idea of where the project should be headed (ActionCable and Api-Mode of Rails 5 are showing that the project is not trying to compete with the myriads of javascript frameworks out there).

-But every once in a while I regret that I have become so stuck in my ways that I could not write a simple ruby web app, without some framework giving me guidance.
+But every once in a while I regret that I have become so stuck in my ways that I could not write a simple ruby web app, without rails giving me guidance.
 So I thought, why not try something new and write a JSON-Api, completely without rails.